Securing your Desktop Computer

 The information below will provide you with information on how to best secure your computer from being compromised by unauthorized intrusions and viruses.
 Please note that despite one's efforts, there is no product that will stop a determined hacker.

-Microsoft Windows XP and later have an auto-update feature.
-This auto-update feature periodically connects to the Microsoft website to see if they are any updates to your Windows Operating System or Internet Explorer.
+Microsoft Windows has an auto-update feature.
+This auto-update feature periodically connects to the Microsoft website to see if they are any updates to your Windows Operating System, Internet Explorer or Microsoft Office (if installed).
 If any updates are available, the auto-update feature will let you know.
 It will then give you an option to install, install later, or deny the new updates.
 To manually check for updates:

 Macintosh OS X also has an auto-update feature.
 Like Microsoft Windows, the auto-update feature will periodically check the Apple website for updates.
 If updates are found, the feature will notify you.
 If you would like to manually check for updates, please visit http://www.apple.com/support/downloads/.